 Attention-seeking behavior can take many forms and is just what the name says – your dog is trying to get your attention.

-What is really interesting about attention grabbing behaviors is that we often teach them to our dogs without even realizing!
+What is really interesting about attention-grabbing behaviors is that we often teach them to our dogs without even realizing it!

 We help them find out which things really make us notice them.
 It’s a great lesson for reminding us how smart our dogs really are.
 For example, imagine a freshly painted door – all shiny and shiny.
 The dog comes by and decides they want to go out and scratches the door to let people know.
 The moment they put a paw on the door, they all jump up to let the dog out so that the newly decorated door doesn’t leave a trace.
 What did she teach you?
 A great way to get people’s attention is to scratch the door – and you will guarantee they will do it endlessly now because it works!